- Gynecological Exams

 It is also important to note that ECP is not a form of abortion; nor is it the same as RU-486, also known as the "abortion pill."
 ECP prevents either fertilization or the implantation of a fertilized egg in the uterine lining.
 Emergency contraception prevents pregnancy and helps prevent the need for abortion; it itself is not a form of abortion.

 ECP is available at no additional charge through Health and Counseling during regular business hours.
 (Please note: ECP can reduce the risk of pregnancy up to 120 hours after unprotected vaginal intercourse.
-However, the pills work best when taken within 72 hours; during this time, they can reduce the risk of pregnancy from 75-89%.)
-If you have had an incident of unprotected intercourse within the last 120 hours and would like ECP, please call Health Services at 245-5736.
+However, the pill works best when taken within 72 hours; during this time, it can reduce the risk of pregnancy from 75-89%.)
+If you have had an incident of unprotected intercourse within the last 120 hours and would like ECP, please schedule a nurse appointment on myhealth.geneseo.edu or call Health Services at 585-245-5736.
 All requests for ECP will be handled in a professional, nonjudgmental manner by trained clinical staff.
 (For more information about other resources for obtaining ECP, go to our ECP Resources page).

 Nausea and vaginal bleeding (ranging from brownish spotting to a normal menstrual flow) are the most common side effects of ECP.
 These symptoms may occur within hours of taking the pills or over the next week.
 Your period should arrive within two to four weeks.
-If you have questions about this or any other ECP side effects, call or Health Services at 245-5736.
+If you have questions about this or any other ECP side effects, call or Health Services.

 While a planned pregnancy is an important part of many women's lives, teenage and young adult women often face difficult decisions when a pregnancy is unplanned, particularly during the college years.
 This section provides a review of the choices available, information about how to determine the best choice for you, and guidelines about how to proceed if you are pregnant.